Farm to School

 What is Harvest of the Month?

-Harvest of the Month (HOTM) is an ongoing program that encourages students to become engaged in the importance of local food, seasonality, and sustainability.
-Each month, the district features a different fruit or vegetable that reflects the growing season in your state.
+Harvest of the Month is an ongoing program that encourages students to engage with local food, seasonality, and sustainability.
+Each month, districts feature a different fruit or vegetable that reflects their state's growing season.

 Start your Harvest of the Month planning by designating a featured fruit or vegetable for every month of the school year.
-We suggest incorporating these foods into your monthly menu so that kids can also experience the produce in a meal.
-Take advantage of our farm-to-school recipes and our Harvest of the Month collector cards, posters, and stickers to help develop your program.
+We suggest incorporating these foods into your monthly menu so kids can also experience the produce in a meal.
+Take advantage of our farm to school recipes and our Harvest of the Month collector cards, posters, and stickers to help develop your program.

 Tools & Resources